 Polycystic ovary syndrome (a disorder of the hormones made by the ovaries), and Cowden syndrome are inherited conditions that are linked to an increased risk of endometrial cancer.

-Women with a family history of endometrial cancer in a first-degree relative (mother, sister, or daughter) may also be at increased risk of endometrial cancer.
+Women with a family history of endometrial cancer in a first-degree relative (mother, sister, or daughter) are also at increased risk of endometrial cancer.

 Combination oral contraceptives

 Taking contraceptives that combine estrogen and progestin (combination oral contraceptives) decreases the risk of endometrial cancer.
 The protective effect of combination oral contraceptives increases with the length of time they are used, and can last for many years after oral contraceptive use has been stopped.

 While taking oral contraceptives, women have a higher risk of blood clots, stroke, and heart attack, especially women who smoke and are older than 35 years.